FMA126/freeway-interface/README.md

 ## Description

 The Freeway DAO is a community owned ride sharing platform.
 There are riders and drivers.
 There will be two different NFT types available to mint: Driver NFT, and Rider NFT.
+Payment for a ride is done by streaming the driver's fare rate the the duration of the ride.
 There will also be a governance token, FREEWAY, that will allow holders to participate in the governance of the platform.
 At launch there will be a limited amount of the Driver NFTs available to mint but the community can raise the driver ceiling by vote.
 By initially limiting the number of drivers, the Driver NFT will have a high demand.
 To drive for the Freeway DAO a driver needs to own a Driver NFT.